The Goff Environmental Microbiology Lab

 We are examining the systems-level effects of multiple metal exposure in microorganisms.
 While many studies have explored the impacts of individual metals on bacterial physiology, multiple metals will frequently co-exist at elevated levels in contaminated sites.
 Using a native Bacillus cereus isolate from a contaminated site, we have found that metals in combination impact cell physiology in a manner that could not have been predicted from summing phenotypic responses to the individual metals.
 Exposure to this metal mixture induced a global iron starvation response not observed during exposure to the individual metals.
 Disruption of iron homeostasis decreased the activity of iron-cofactor-containing enzymes that are critical for cellular metabolism.

-Moving forward, we are further dissecting the mechanisms through which cells maintain intracellular metal homeostasis during periods of multi-metal systems using model microorganisms.
+Moving forward, we are examining the mechanisms through which cells maintain intracellular metal homeostasis during periods of multi-metal stress either in the form of aqueous metal ions or solid metallic materials using the model microorganisms Escherichia coli and Bacillus subtilis.

 Model for decreased nitrate/nitrite reductase activity during mixed metal exposure.
 Goff, J.L. et al. Mixed heavy metal stress induces global iron starvation response.
 ISME J 17, 382–392 (2023).